Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is an obvious risk?

-The Civil Liability Act 2003 section 13 defines the meaning of “obvious risk” to a person who suffers harm is a risk that, in the circumstances, would have been evident to a reasonable person in that person’s position.”
+The Civil Liability Act 2003 section 13 defines the meaning of “obvious risk” to a person who suffers harm as a risk that, in the circumstances, would have been evident to a reasonable person in that person’s position.”
 This definition excludes circumstances that are obvious or commonly known.

 Unfortunately, the wording of this legislation is open to interpretation.
 Opposing parties will have differing ideas of what is and isn’t “obvious.”.